bravecollective/intel-tool/README.md

 see demo.png

-For a compaitble data uploader, checkout https://github.com/Serinus1/BraveReporter
+For a compatible data uploader, checkout https://github.com/Serinus1/BraveReporter